digitalmnt/eth-gas-station/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and ETH Gas Station Display

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and shows data for costs of transactions on the ethereum network.

 ## Available Scripts